modsim/mycelyso/README.rst

 ###################

 To analyze the example dataset, run:
-(:code:`--detect-box-structure` is used, as the spores were grown in rectangular growth chambers, which are to be detected.
+(:code:`-t BoxDetection=1` is used, as the spores were grown in rectangular growth chambers, which are to be detected.
-Otherwise, the software will use the whole image, or cropping values as set via :code:`--cw`/:code:`--ch`.
+Otherwise, the software will use the whole image, or cropping values as set via :code:`-t CropWidth=...`/:code:`-t CropHeight=...`.
+If the data is pre-segmented (i.e. input is a binary image stack), choose :code:`-t SkipBinarization=1`.

 .. code-block:: bash

-   > python -m mycelyso S_lividans_TK24_Complex_Medium_nd046_138.ome.tiff --detect-box-structure
+   > python -m mycelyso S_lividans_TK24_Complex_Medium_nd046_138.ome.tiff -t BoxDetection=1

 *mycelyso* stores all data compressed in HDF5 files, by default it will write a file called :code:`output.h5` (can be changed with :code:`--output`).